Colorado Youth Diversity Conference

 Workshop A / 12:10 – 1:20 pm

-Students and faculty advisors attend a workshop of their choice, chosen in advance.
+Students and adult mentors attend a workshop of their choice, chosen in advance.
 See a list of workshops offered here.

 Workshop B / 1:30 – 2:40 pm

-Both students and faculty advisors attend a second workshop of their choice, chosen in advance.
+Both students and adult mentors attend a second workshop of their choice, chosen in advance.
 See a list of workshops offered here.

 We finish the day by giving out a community award, viewing a video montage, and hearing from an exceptional musical performer.